yabinmeng/vectordb-examples/README.md

 ```
 *NOTE*: The specified token value must start by *AstraCS:....*.
 You can get an AstraCS token by following the instructions in this [doc](https://docs.datastax.com/en/astra-serverless/docs/manage/org/manage-tokens.html#_create_application_token).
 Make sure that you have the *Organization Administrator* role to avoid any permission limitations later on.

 2) Run the following command to create a dotenv environment for the database.
-This environment is stored in a hidden file called .env. and it contains all the system environment variables needed to connect to the database.
+This environment is stored in a hidden file called .env, and it contains all the system environment variables needed to connect to the database.

 ```
 $ astra db create-dotenv <database_name> -k <keyspace_name>